prakashy003/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Perform EDA(Exploratory Data Analysis) on Iris dataset and apply suitable classifier and calculate the accuracy of the model.
+Perform EDA(Exploratory Data Analysis) on Iris dataset.
+Apply suitable classifier and calculate the accuracy of the model.